mayankpuvvala/mayankpuvvala/README.md

 # Mayank Puvvala

 👋 Hello, I'm Mayank Puvvala, a passionate full-stack developer and Machine Learning enthusiast.
-I love creating web applications that are not just functional but also beautiful.

 🌐 Full Stack Developer:
-- Proficient in the MERN (MongoDB, Express, React, Node.js) stack.
+- Proficient in the MongoDB, Express, Node.js.
 - I create web applications that deliver an exceptional user experience from front-end to back-end.

 🤖 100 Days of Machine Learning Challenge: